MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/packallfunction.md

 `pack_all()`

-**Notes**
+> [!NOTE]

-The representation of the returned object isn't guaranteed to be byte-level-compatible between runs.
+> The representation of the returned object isn't guaranteed to be byte-level-compatible between runs.
 For example, properties that appear in the bag may appear in a different order.

 ## Examples